civictechdc/the-rat-hack/README.markdown

   1. Develop models that can predict long-term trends in rodent complaints.
 These models will be complementary to ongoing OCTO efforts.
   2. Build out features on a public-facing [311 data portal](http://dc311portal.codefordc.org/) that allows users to examine trends in service complaints over time and in their neighborhoods.
 This data portal will encompass all nuisance-related service complains, not just those related to rodents.

+### Join the Project

+1. Join the "rats" channel on the [Code for DC slack!](https://codefordc.org/joinslack)

+2. Hack with us at the next [Code for DC Meetup](https://www.meetup.com/Code-for-DC/)

 ### Getting Started
 **Check out our live [311 Data Portal](http://dc311portal.codefordc.org/)**